ckipp01/chris-kipp.io/blog/why-my-own-blog.md

 # Why my own blog?

 I've been meaning to start this for quite some time.
 Over the years I've had various forms of blogs.
-I was on Tumblr for some time, I had a Medium page, and my wife and I even had a blog together on Squarespace.
-None of them stuck, and I only have theories of why that is.
+I was on Tumblr for some time and then I had a Medium page, but none of them stuck, and I only have theories of why that is.
 One of the main reasons I believe is that I didn't have full control over the content.
 My hope with the blog portion of chronica is that it's a place for me to dump my ramblings, talk about my experiments, and even share some stuff I've been working on.

 A while back I read a blog post, that I regretfully can't find anymore, but it resonated more than any other blog post had for quite some time.
 It made a